My research reflects two tendencies in my intellectual pursuits:

 “How Advances in Technology Keep Reducing Interventionist Policy Rationales,” (with Fred Foldvary), Mercatus Working Paper, Mercatus Center at George Mason University, July 2015.

-“The Endowment Effect and First Party Enforcement of Rights: Evidence from the Black Market” (with Bryan Caplan) (Revise & Resubmit at the Constitutional Political Economy)
+“The Endowment Effect and First Party Enforcement of Rights: Evidence from the Black Market” (with Bryan Caplan)

 “Analyzing the Moral Effects of the Welfare State Through the Lens of Adam Smith’s Theory of Moral Sentiments”